 Obedience - This vow involves careful discernment of God's will which at times, may be expressed through the lawful superior and the Holy Rule.

-- 1. Describe the meaning of discernment giving a two examples. - 2.
-What gift does Sister Lynne give to people? - 3.
+- 2. What gift does Sister Lynne give to people? - 3.
 What does FCG stand for? - 4.
 What does Apostolic mean to you from watching this clip?